kwgoodman/la/doc/source/work.rst

 no data in *y1* with labels 'c' or 'd' and there are no data in *y2* with labels 'a' or 'b'.

-Let's try to merge two larrys that have an overlap (label 'b' along axis 0):
+Let's try to :meth:`merge <la.larry.merge>` two larrys that have an overlap (label 'b' along axis 0):
 ::
     >>> y1 = larry([1, 2], [['a', 'b']])
     >>> y2 = larry([3, 4], [['b', 'c']])